Sole proprietorship: Foundation and development

 The setting-up process of a sole proprietorship to comply with local laws and regulations, is obtainable from the Small Business Development Center (SBDC), using their locator facility.
 A sole proprietor must be prepared to devote their time, utilizing business methods towards establishing a sound and appropriate foundation.
 Doing so may contribute to increased turnover, profits, minimize taxes, and avoid other potential adversities.

-Sole owners are engaged in many varieties of industry and commerce and a comprehensive list of the primary categories, is found in the North American Industry Classification System (NAICS).
-The selection of a business type by a new sole proprietor is in many instances, motivated by appropriate business experience in a particular field, especially those pertaining to enterprises involving the marketing and selling of defined products and services.
+Sole owners are engaged in many varieties of industry and commerce, and a comprehensive list of the primary categories is found in the North American Industry Classification System (NAICS).
+The selection of a business type, by a new sole proprietor, is in many instances, motivated by appropriate business experience in a particular field, especially those pertaining to enterprises involving the marketing and selling of defined products and services.

 A crucial component of a sole proprietorship within a business plan is the provision of an inherent guideline, for actions that require implementing for a business to achieve growth.
 The business name and products are critical aspects in the founding of a sole proprietorship and once selected, should be protected.
 In the event of a determined brand name being legalized, information regarding trademark protection is available from the U.S. Patent and Trademark Office.

-Finances
+Finance

-For the sole proprietor there are a variety of options in obtaining financial support for their business, including loan facilities available from the U.S. Small Business Administration.
+For the sole proprietor, there are a variety of options in obtaining financial support for their business, including loan facilities available from the U.S. Small Business Administration.
 The loans are not originated by the SBA, but the administration does guarantee loans made by various independent lending institutions.
 The primary loan facility for small businesses offered by this agency is the 7(a) loan program, designed for general applications.
 Sole proprietors are able to finance legitimate operating expenses; for example, working capital, furniture, leasehold improvements and building renovations.

 Many and varied private organizations and individuals seek opportunities to invest and fund a business that may not qualify for traditional financing from institutions, such as banks.
-For the sole proprietor, seeking to take advantage of this facility, there are various factors that must be understood and adhered to regarding the loan application.
+For the sole proprietor seeking to take advantage of this facility, there are various factors that must be understood and adhered to regarding the loan application.

-The Small Business Administration (SBA) advises there are traditionally two forms of financing: debt and equity.
+The Small Business Administration (SBA) advises that there are traditionally two forms of financing: debt and equity.
 For any small business owner seeking funding, they must consider the debt-to-equity ratio of their enterprise.
-This means the inter-action between the sum of dollars borrowed and the financial dollars invested in the business.
-The mathematics are simple; greater the finance invested by sole proprietors in their business; easier the obtaining of finance!
-The SBA statistics show that the majority of small enterprises favor the use of limited equity financing; for example, friends and relatives.